Solenoid vs SMA Microvalve Technology

 Smooth and Silent Switching: The inherent properties of SMAs allow for pulsation-free and step-less gas and liquid actuation that can be proportionally controlled, without any noise made when changing states.

-Compactness and Light-Weight: SMA valves are significantly smaller and lighter than many mechanical alternatives, making them ideal for applications where size and weight are critical.
+Compactness and Light-Weight: SMA microvalves are significantly smaller and lighter than many mechanical alternatives, making them ideal for applications where size and weight are critical.

 Solenoid Valve Technology

 Solenoid valves are versatile and can be found in everything from household appliances to industrial machinery.
-They are usually named with a millimetre size, e.g. 5 mm, 8 mm, 10 mm, that relates to the smallest dimension (width or diameter) of the valve housing.
+The miniature solenoid valves are usually named with a millimetre size, e.g. 5 mm, 8 mm, 10 mm, that relates to the smallest dimension (width or diameter) of the valve housing.

 Comparable solenoid valve